Hazing: Terms

-Hazings are sometimes concentrated in a single session, which may be called a hell night, prolonged to a hell week, or over a long period, resembling fagging.

 Methods

 One way of initiating a new member into a street gang is for multiple other members of the gang to assault the new member with a beating.

-Hazing activities can involve forms of ridicule and humiliation within the group or in public, while other hazing incidents are akin to pranks.
-A snipe hunt is such a prank, when a newcomer or credulous person is given an impossible task.
-Examples of snipe hunts include being sent to find a tin of Tartan paint, or a "dough repair kit" in a bakery, while in the early 1900s rookies in the Canadian military were ordered to obtain a "brass magnet" when brass is not magnetic.
+Hazing activities can involve ridicule and humiliation within the group or in public, while other hazing incidents are akin to pranks.
+A snipe hunt is such a prank when a newcomer or credulous person is given an impossible task.
+Examples of snipe hunts include being sent to find a tin of Tartan paint or a "dough repair kit" in a bakery.
+While in the early 1900s, rookies in the Canadian military were ordered to obtain a "brass magnet" when brass is not magnetic.

-Spanking is done mainly in the form of paddling among fraternities, sororities and similar clubs.
+Spanking is done mainly in the form of paddling among fraternities, sororities, and similar clubs.
 This practice is also used in the military.

-The hazee may be humiliated by being hosed or by sprinkler or buckets; covered with dirt or with (sometimes rotten) food, even urinated upon.
-Olive or baby oil may be used to "show off" the bare skin, for wrestling or just slipperiness, e.g., to complicate pole climbing.
-Cleaning may be limited to a dive into water, hosing down or even paddling the worst off.
-They may have to do tedious cleaning including swabbing the decks or cleaning the toilets with a toothbrush.
-In fraternities, pledges often must clean up a mess intentionally made by brothers which can include fecal matter, urine, and dead animals.
+The hazee may be humiliated by being hosed or by sprinklers or buckets, covered with dirt or with (sometimes rotten) food, or even urinated upon.
+Olive or baby oil may be used to "show off" the bare skin, for wrestling, or just for slipperiness (e.g., to complicate pole climbing).
+Cleaning may be limited to a dive into the water, hosing down, or even paddling the worst off.
+They may have to do tedious cleaning, including swabbing the decks or cleaning the toilets with a toothbrush.
+In fraternities, pledges often must clean up a mess intentionally made by brothers, including fecal matter, urine, and dead animals.

-Servitude such as waiting on others (as at fraternity parties) or various other forms of housework may be involved, often with tests of obedience.
-In some cases, the hazee may be made to eat raw eggs, peppers, hot sauce, or drink too much alcohol.
-Some hazing even includes eating or drinking vile things such as bugs or rotting food.
+Servitude such as waiting on others (as at fraternity parties) or other forms of housework may be involved, often with obedience tests.
+Sometimes, the hazee may be made to eat raw eggs, peppers, hot sauce, or drink too much alcohol.
+Some hazings include eating or drinking things such as bugs or rotting food.

-The hazee may have to wear an imposed piece of clothing, outfit, item or something else worn by the victim in a way that would bring negative attention to the wearer.
-Examples include a uniform (e.g. toga); a leash or collar (also associated with bondage); infantile and other humiliating dress and attire.
+The hazee may have to wear an imposed piece of clothing, outfit, item, or something else worn by the victim in a way that would bring negative attention to the wearer.
+Examples include a uniform (e.g., toga), a leash or collar (also associated with bondage), infantile and other humiliating dress and attire.

 Markings may also be made on clothing or bare skin.
-They are painted, written, tattooed or shaved on, sometimes collectively forming a message (one letter, syllable or word on each pledge) or may receive tarring and feathering (or rather a mock version using some glue) or branding.
+They are painted, written, tattooed, or shaved on, sometimes collectively forming a message (one letter, syllable, or word on each pledge) or may receive tarring and feathering (or rather a mock version using some glue) or branding.